taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [openai-plugin-fastapi](https://github.com/azure-samples/openai-plugin-fastapi) - Scott Guthrie の基調講演で紹介された OpenAI プラグインのサンプルコードChatGPT Plugin Quickstart using Python and FastAPI #MSBuild
  * [ChatGPT-Plugins-Searchable](https://github.com/banbri/chatgpt-plugins-searchable) - Make your ChatGPT Plugin store searchable.让你的 ChatGPT 插件商店支持搜索。https://greasyfork.org/scripts/466901-chatgpt-plugins-searchable
  * [chat-ai-plugin](https://github.com/personoids/chat-ai-plugin) - "The Power of Autonomy in Every Chat." - Transform ChatGPT into a powerful autonomous agent that can independently accomplish complex tasks.
+ * [github-chatGPT-plugin](https://github.com/jesserweigel/github-chatgpt-plugin) - A ChatGPT plugin to give access to GitHub.
+ * [chatgpt-code-plugin](https://github.com/kesor/chatgpt-code-plugin) - Code ChatGPT Plugin is a TypeScript Code Analyzer that enables ChatGPT to "talk" with YOUR code
+ * [Auto-GPT-Crypto-Plugin](https://github.com/isaiahbjork/auto-gpt-crypto-plugin) - The AutoGPT Crypto Plugin is a software tool that enables traders to connect their Crypto wallet or exchange to Auto-GPT.
+ * [ChatGPT-Developer-Plugins](https://github.com/samuraigpt/chatgpt-developer-plugins) - Run ChatGPT plugins for free without having access to Plus subscription

 |Name|GitHub Stars|Language|License|